ScreebApp/sdk-flutter-demo/README.md

 ## Intro

-This project is a starting point for a all developers that wish to integrate native Android & iOS Screeb sdk in a Flutter project.
+This project is a starting point for a all developers who wish to integrate native Android & iOS Screeb sdk in a Flutter project.

 ## SDK installation